Floorp-Projects/Floorp/tools/lint/docs/linters/flake8.rst

 directive.

 The default configuration file lives in ``topsrcdir/.flake8``.
-The default configuration can be overriden for a given subdirectory by creating a new ``.flake8`` file in the subdirectory.
+The default configuration can be overridden for a given subdirectory by creating a new ``.flake8`` file in the subdirectory.
 Be warned that ``.flake8`` files cannot inherit from one another, so all configuration you wish to keep must be re-defined.